AIEArmeniennes/aiearmeniennes.github.io/_artsakh/Gandzasar-monastery.md

 p.
 443-445.

 Donabédian, P., "Main Monuments of Artsʻakh", in I. Dorfmann-Lazarev --
-H. Khatchadourian, *Monuments and Identities in the Caucasus: Karabagh, Nakhichevan and Azerbaijan in Contemporary Geopolitical Conflict*, Leiden -- Boston: Brill, 2023, p.
+H. Khatchadourian (eds), *Monuments and Identities in the Caucasus: Karabagh, Nakhichevan and Azerbaijan in Contemporary Geopolitical Conflict*, Leiden -- Boston: Brill, 2023, p.
 102-172.
 On Gandzasar: p.
 153-161.